 What Makes A Good Lego Set To ‘Part Out’?

 With so many new builders, MOC’ers and creators coming into the Lego community come the suppliers of the goods themselves.
 The key points you want to look out for in parting out is price, part count and practicality.

-When I say practicality you want to have a good range of parts in a set, within the set it needs to have the ordinary pieces that are needed such as 2 x 4 bricks to create a base and then an influence of a new or sought after a part that isn’t as common.
+When I say practicality you want to have a good range of parts in a set, within the set it needs to have the ordinary pieces that are needed such as 2 x 4 bricks to create a base and then influence of a new or sought after a part that isn’t as common.

 There is no point in picking up a set that has a lot of parts that aren’t already selling or selling very slowly in your inventory.

-Price is always a big part of parting out, generally, work on a double or triple scale.
+Price is always a big part of parting out, generally, work on a double or triple ratio.
 If the set costs £5.99 you potentially want it to part out for £12.00 or even better £18.00.